Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

     - dungeon-fantasy
 ---

-In the first four adventures of this campaign our brave PCs managed to stage a successful uprising against the dastardly Barzilai Thrune, decimating his lackeys, running him out of town, and later killing him in a final confrontation.
+If everything went right in the first four adventures of this campaign our brave PCs managed to stage a successful uprising against the dastardly Barzilai Thrune, decimating his lackeys, running him out of town, and later killing him in a final confrontation.
 The city of Kintargo is once again free, and Lord Mayor Jilia Bailinus has been reinstated after the PCs helped her recover from a slight case of vampirism inflicted by Thrune's allies.

 The Silver Ravens are still around as an organization, but many of its members either go back to their previous lives or accept legitimate jobs with the new